kpilszak/tip-calculator/README.md

 * [Sources](#sources)

 ## General info
-This project is a multi-player music machine.
+This project is an application using Java FX.
-The main purpose is to create a track and send it to other clients connected to the server.
+The main purpose is to create a calculator which displays a restaurant bill tip and total.
-There are 16 types of instruments available.

 ## Technologies
 Project is created with: